 The family moved from Coryell to McLennan county about 1863.

 After the war, Thomas bought a farm four miles out of Waco, on the Bosqueville Road.
 He lived there until his death in 1920.

 January 25, 1920

 CAPT.
 T. K. LILLARD, PIONEER BOSQUEVILLE RESIDENT, DIED SAT.

 With the death yesterday evening at 6 o'clock of Capt.
 T. K. Lillard, one of the most interesting figures in this section passed away.
 His death occurred at his home, four miles on the Bosqueville road, the result of an illness of about two weeks.
 Funeral arrangements have not been made as yet.

 Captain Lillard was born in Meiggs county, Tenn., and came to Texas in 1859, settling in the Bosqueville neighborhood, where he has been ever since that time.
-He was a captain of troops in the Texas MIlitia, an served in the civil war.
+He was a captain of troops in the Texas MIlitia, and served in the Civil War.
 He has been a resident of the Bosqueville community for 61 years, and was one of the most honored and respected citizens of McLennan county.
 He is survived by five daughters, Mesdames M. T. Patrick, George Wallace, S. N. DeHay, and Jack Taylor all of Waco, and Mrs. H. T. Kennedy of Utopia.

 Mary Eliza Franklin Lillard (1831 - 1894)*

 Sarah Adeline Lillard Morrow (1851 - 1910)*